Baptism is an event and a celebration.

 Baptism, sometimes known as a Christening, is about becoming a member of God’s family, and it marks the beginning of a journey with God.
 This journey continues for the rest of our lives, baptism is the first step in response to God's love.
 It is about living life as a Christian, which means we are living with Jesus as our guide and companion through the adventure that is life!

-Baptism celebrates the fact that God loves your child and has a place for him or her in his Church.
-At the same time because the child is too young to answer for themselves, parents and godparents speak on their behalf.
+Baptism celebrates the fact that God loves people and has a place for them in his Church.

 Before considering a baptism, you need to ask yourself:

 Are you prepared to the best of your ability, to give your child a Christian upbringing within the family of Jesus’ church?

 Will you help the child to attend church regularly, to be involved in public worship and in prayer?